chemfiles/chemfiles/doc/src/selections.rst

 Numeric properties
 ------------------

+Most of the numeric properties only apply to a single atom:

 - ``index``: gives the atomic index in the frame;
 - ``mass``: gives the atomic mass;
 - ``x``, ``y`` and ``z``: gives the atomic position  in cartesian coordinates;